 Support: "This is likely caused by a wrong video card.
 You may either update the current video card driver or, use a different video card.

 From your list, it seems there are two video cards installed on the PC, Intel and NVidia, which one is used?
 What if you switch cards?"

 User: "Solved by changing the default graphic video to NVIDIA with the advance NVIDIA options.

 Another User: "I disabled the GeForce GTX 1050 card.
 I am using the Intel HD Graphics 630.
 MOVIE CAPTURE IS NOW WORKING!!!!!
 I like this App."

 Request: "After every capture, the main Screen Hunter Screen pops up ... which I simply close, but it’s annoying – especially when I’m doing several captures in a row ... how can I stop this happening ?"

-On the Options tab, in the After Capture group, uncheck Show a brief message, Show the saved file names and Bring Image Editor to front, then minimize the main screen.
+On the Options tab, in the After Capturing group, uncheck Show a brief message, Show the saved file names and Bring Image Editor to front, then minimize the main screen.

-If you have a slow computer and you set up the video quality at 100%, and the frame rate at the maximum of 100, it may actually result in a slow, inconsistant video when you play it back.
+If you have a slow computer and you set up the video quality at 100%, and the frame rate at a maximum of 100, it may actually result in a slow, inconsistent video when you play it back.

 3 things happen when you record your screen: